Mark Wood (violinist): Composer

-He is the founder of Mark Wood Music Productions, a company that creates music for the use in film and television.
+He is the founder of Mark Wood Music Productions, a company that creates music for use in film and television.
 Wood received an Emmy award for the music of CBS-TVs coverage of the 2002 Tour de France.
 He also composed a piece for electric string quartet commissioned by the Juilliard School, which he himself attended, entitled Nest of Vipers.

 Luthier

 After spending extensive time as a child in his father's woodworking shop, Wood built his first electric violin at age 10.
 In the 1970s, he gained notoriety from the stringed instrument community with his first solid-body electric violin and continued experimenting with numerous variations on this design in order to create an aesthetically appealing electric violin that would allow him to move freely while playing.
-It has since evolved into the Viper, a fretted, six-stringed electric violin with a patented chest support system.
+It has since evolved into the Viper, a fretted, seven-stringed electric violin with a patented chest support system.
 The Viper's T.F.
 Barrett line (which includes four-, five-, and six string-violins) uses the Barbera Transducer pickup.
 Their tonal character is a nice blend between acoustic and electric.

 He owns Wood Violins, the producer of five lines of custom-made electric violins and cellos.
 Judy Kang, violinist for Lady Gaga's The Monster Ball Tour, uses one of Wood's Vipers.
 She can be seen performing a solo on her Viper in HBO's Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden.
 In addition to Kang, Carrie Underwood's violinist, Jimmy Herman, uses a Wood Violin.
 Big and Rich's violinist, Shawn Bailey, performed with a Viper at the Country Music Awards and on Good Morning America.

 Teacher

-Wood travels to over 60 schools annually all over the United States with his music education program Electrify Your Strings.
+Wood travels to over 75 schools annually with his music education program Electrify Your Symphony.
 The program brings together classical music with contemporary styles such as rock, jazz, and blues in order to provide a custom, hands-on learning experience.
-While Wood works primarily with the stringed instrument portion of the band, his wife, Laura Kaye works with the choir in order to invigorate interest for the school's entire music program within both the community and student body.
-In January 2008, his methods book Electrify your Strings was published, and he is currently in the midst of Electrify Your Strings' "Ultimate" tour.
+While Wood works primarily with orchestras, his wife Laura Kaye works with choirs in order to invigorate interest for the school's entire music program within both the community and student body.
+In January 2008, his method book Electrify your Strings was published.

 He has also taught at the annual Mark O'Connor Fiddle Camps, and, in 2008, was elected to the board of the American String Teachers Association.
 He debuted the Mark Wood Rock Orchestra Camp (MWROC) in 2010, where he and many other high caliber world-class rock musicians hold a full week of workshops culminating in a final concert that includes all students and faculty.
-The camp is held each summer at MidAmerica Nazarene University.
+The camp is held each summer at MidAmerica Nazarene University in Olathe, KS.